 Watch the video together and notice how each Sesame Street friend has a comfort item.
 Stuffed animals and blankets can build a sense of security for children and help them feel soothed during tough or unstable times.
 Pieces of cloth, clothing from a loved one, pet rocks (or simply “favorite things” like a photo of a loved one) can also be comfort items.

-In troubling times, it can help children to sleep with, hug, hold, rub, “take care of,” or talk to these items (sometimes even as a stand-in for a “real” friend).
+It can help children to sleep with, hug, hold, rub, “take care of,” or talk to these items (sometimes even as a stand-in for a “real” friend).
 Comfort items provide a sense of consistency from place to place; they become part of a child’s daily life even when there’s chaos all around.

 If children don’t already have a comfort item, try to help them pick one, or consider giving them a piece of your clothing that smells like you (to help them feel safe and show you care when you’re apart).